Get off the highway and see Nebraska for what it really is: A place filled with friendly people, fun experiences and beautiful natural wonders

 Chimney Rock

-• Scotts Bluff National Monument, one of the most stunning sights in Nebraska, is an ideal day trip affording plenty of hiking and photographic opportunities.
+• Scotts Bluff National Monument: One of the most stunning sights in Nebraska, this is an ideal day trip affording plenty of hiking and photographic opportunities.

-• Ashfall Fossil Beds State Historical Park, where an ancient volcanic eruption preserved a huge expanse of the land, frozen in time.
+• Ashfall Fossil Beds State Historical Park: Travel to where an ancient volcanic eruption preserved a huge expanse of the land, frozen in time.
 Fossils date from perhaps 12 million years ago.

-• Chimney Rock is one of the most famous rock formations in the country and offers a solemn glimpse into the continuous line of history we’re all part of, as it was used as a navigation guide by pioneers trekking westward in the 1800s.
+• Chimney Rock: This is one of the most famous rock formations in the country and offers a solemn glimpse into the continuous line of history we’re all part of, as it was used as a navigation guide by pioneers trekking westward in the 1800s.

-• Toadstool State Park is a wonderful option for a day trip, offering views of rock formations that resemble the landscape seen in the famous Road Runner
+• Toadstool State Park: A wonderful option for a day trip, offering views of rock formations that resemble the landscape seen in the famous Road Runner.

 Toadstool State Park